Amanita altipes: Description

 Amanita altipes is a small to medium-sized agaric with a distinctively yellowish overall coloration.
 The cap has a diameter of up to 9 cm and is yellow, often brownish towards the centre.
 The appearance of the cap may be convex to plano-convex.
 The volva is present as felty, floccose patches, 2–5 mm wide and up to 1 mm thick.
 Unlike many of its relatives (e.g. A. pantherina), the remnants of the universal veil do not usually persist on the cap, being easily washed away by rain.
-The yellowish stipe is relatively long (up to 16 cm), and usually tapers upwards.
+The yellowish stipe is relatively long (up to 16 cm) and usually tapers upwards.
 There is a large, persistent ring.
 The gills are free, crowded, and white to cream-colored to yellowish.
-The short gills (lamellulae) are truncate, numerous, and are evenly distributed.
+The short gills (lamellulae) are truncate, numerous, and evenly distributed.
 The spores measure 8.0–10.0 by 7.5–9.5 μm and are spherical (or nearly so) and inamyloid.
 There are no clamps present at the bases of basidia.
 The flesh is white in color and inedible.